-4/11.7.6 Cite revised to indicate minimum restoration period for standby and 4/11.9.5 electric power for U.S. flag vessels.
+U. S. Supplement Section IX 4/11.7.6 Cite revised to indicate minimum restoration period for standby and 4/11.9.5 electric power for U.S. flag vessels.
 5/2A.1.1.7 Updated cite to indicate USCG approval for high velocity vent valves.
 Additionally, required approval for pressure vacuum valves clarified.
 5/4A.5.1 Updated cite to indicate that safety relief valves for liquefied compressed gas service are to be USCG approved.
 Additionally, required approval for cargo containment systems and piping systems carrying nitrogen clarified.
 5/5.27 New cite addressing sprinkler systems for passenger vessels.
 Section II Nov.
 1, 1999 General Revised to reflect USCG policy for acceptance of fire suppression and detection equipment under ACP.
 II-2/4.7.2 Cite revised to clarify hydrant and hose arrangements.
 II-2/4.8.4 Cite revised to clarify required approval for nozzles.
 II-2/5 Cite revised to clarify required approval for fixed gas extinguishing systems.
 II-2/6 Cite revised to clarify required approval for fire extinguishers.
 II-2/7 Cite revised to clarify fire detection and fire- extinguishing requirements for incinerator spaces.
 II-2/12 Cite revised to indicate requirement for sprinkler systems to comply with NFPA 13.
 II-2/13 Cite revised to eliminate the battery capacity requirements as USCG requirements were harmonized with SOLAS.
 Additionally, cite was revised to clarify required approval for fixed fire detection and alarm systems.
 II-2/61 Cite revised to clarify required approval for fixed foam systems.
 Section III Nov.
 1, 1999

-C New cite addressing requirement for ventilation of passenger spaces.
+С New cite addressing requirement for ventilation of passenger spaces.
 33 CFR 155.380 New cite added to clarify approval requirement for pollution equipment.
 33 CFR 157.12 New cite added to clarify approval requirement for pollution equipment.
 33 CFR 157.15 New cite added to clarify approval requirement for pollution equipment.
 33 CFR 159 Cite revised to clarify requirements for MSDs.
 Section IV Check Sheets for Surveys After Construction updated.
 Nov.
-1, 1999 Section V Nov.
-1, 1999 New Construction Survey Check Sheet updated.
-Introduction Jan.
-1, 2002 miloudetion Revised applicability criteria for Supplement; i.e., Item F regarding Automation deleted - see Cite 4-9-1/1.
-Jun.
-1, 2002 Section 1 Jan.
+1, 1999 Section V , .
+Nov.
+1, 1999 Section V New Construction Survey Check Sheet updated.
+1101.
+1, 1999 Introduction Jan.
+1, 2002 Revised applicability criteria for Supplement; i.e., Item F regarding Automation deleted - see Cite 4-9-1/1.
+Section 1 Jan.
 1, 2002 General Cite references in the Table of Contents revised to agree with the 2002 Edition of the Steel Vessels Rules.
 4-8-3/9 First paragraph following Demand Load Table revised to reflect USCG acceptance of IEC 92-350 series cables.
 4-8-4/27 First paragraph revised to clarify that either NEC or IEC standards for installations in hazardous areas may be followed; i.e., it is not necessary to comply with both.
-4-9-1/1 New cite to clarify automation requirements by basing the criteria on the level of manning intended for the propulsion machinery space.
-4-9-3/1, 4-9-3/3, 4-9-3/9 & 4-9-3/15.5.1 New cites providing additional USCG requirements which supplement ABS ACC requirements.
-4-9-3/15.5.2 Cite revised to include additional USCG requirements for fire pump control and pressure monitoring.
-Also made applicable for ACC.
+4-9-1/1 be followed; i.e., it is not necessary to comply with 4-9-1/1 4-9-3/1, 4-9-3/3, 4-9-3/9 & 4-9-3/15.5.1 be followed; i.e., it is not necessary to comply with both.
+New cite to clarify automation requirements by basing the criteria on the level of manning intended for the